charmed-kubernetes/kubernetes-docs/pages/k8s/cis-compliance.md

 status: completed
 ```

-Attempt to apply all known fixes to failing benchmark tests using the same
+Attempt to apply all known fixes to the failing benchmark tests using the same
 configuration archive:

 ```bash